Malcolm McLaren: Campaign to become Mayor of London

-According to McLaren's campaign manager writer/musician Peter Culshaw, the late entry into the Mayoral race by the Labour politician Ken Livingstone forced McLaren out of the running.
+According to McLaren's campaign manager, the late entry into the mayoral race by Ken Livingstone forced him out of the running.

 Radio and TV projects

 In 2006, McLaren presented the documentary series Malcolm McLaren's Musical Map of London for BBC Radio 2, followed in 2007 by Malcolm McLaren's Life and Times in L.A.

 Also in 2007, McLaren competed in a reality TV show for ITV titled The Baron, filmed in the small Scottish fishing village of Gardenstown.
-The series was due to be shown in August 2007, but was postponed owing to the death of fellow contestant actor Mike Reid shortly after filming was completed.
+The series was due to be shown in August 2007 but was postponed owing to the death of fellow contestant actor Mike Reid shortly after filming was completed.
 It was eventually broadcast starting on 24 April 2008.
 During filming McLaren was seen urinating into the harbour and loudly telling assembled inhabitants of the devout town, "Jesus is a sausage", at which point he was physically assaulted by a resident.
 McLaren came last in the competition, which was won by Reid.

 It was announced on 7 November 2007 that McLaren would be one of the contestants in the seventh series of the ITV reality show I'm a Celebrity...
-Get Me Out of Here!, set in the outback of Australia and premiering on British television on Monday 12 November 2007, but he pulled out the day he had flown to Australia.
-He told press "it is fake", that he didn't know any of the other celebrities and quite frankly, "he didn't have the time".
+Get Me Out of Here!, set in the outback of Australia and premiered on British television on Monday 12 November 2007, but he pulled out the day he had flown to Australia.
+He told the press "it is fake", that he didn't know any of the other celebrities and quite frankly, "he didn't have the time".
 He was replaced by Katie Hopkins.
 The following year he featured as one of the 'celebrity hijackers' in the UK TV series Big Brother: Celebrity Hijack, which was broadcast on E4.
-In his hijack, he encouraged the housemates to remove their clothes, daub themselves in paint and produce an artwork using only their bodies and a bicycle.
+In his hijack, he encouraged the housemates to remove their clothes, daub themselves in paint and produce artwork using only their bodies and a bicycle.

 About his contribution to culture, McLaren has said about himself: "I have been called many things: a charlatan, a con man, or, most flatteringly, the culprit responsible for turning British popular culture into nothing more than a cheap marketing gimmick.
 This is my chance to prove that these accusations are true."